julianosk/invest-tracker/backend/README.md

    ```

 3. **Configure the database**:
-   Update the configuration settings in `config/config.go` with your MongoDB connection string.
+   Update the configuration settings in `config/config.go` with your PostgreSQL connection string.

 4. **Run the application**:
    ```